 Besides the direct transmission of SARS-COV-2 from one person to another, a new study has found that the virus “can hang in the air for hours.”
 Even if someone keeps a distance of six feet from another, the virus could “float” in the air for someone to walk into.

 Researchers in Wuhan examined the virus content in two of the hardest-hit hospitals in the city where the pandemic originated.
-The researchers found SARS-COV-2 aerosols inpatient wards.
+The researchers found SARS-COV-2 aerosols in inpatient wards.
 Most alarmingly, very high concentrations were found in the rooms where medical staff removed protective equipment.
-That means frontline workers to be exposed to the virus after protective gear such as gloves, masks, and gowns, were removed.
+That means frontline workers exposed to the virus after protective gear such as gloves, masks, and gowns, were removed.

 How Surface to Person Transmission Works

 Photo by Pexelson